 Some of the most important social occasions, other than weddings, in my little hometown were showers.
 Wedding showers and baby showers.
 They were huge events and it was not unusual for several hundred people to be included on the guest list for either.
 Each occasion required printed invitations which were hand addressed by the hostesses and mailed in sufficient time to allow for everyone to clear her calendar for the big day.
 Gifts were purchased and arrived at the shower accompanied by the engraved calling card of the giver.
 Yes, these were very special occasions.

 When the date for the big event arrived all the guests and the honoree gathered and enjoyed an afternoon of visiting and catching up on the latest news (i.e., gossip).
 The venue was always beautifully decorated with white linen draped tables and lovely floral arrangements.
 There was, of course, the ever present punch bowl with its matching tiny punch cups.
-And silver serving trays held delicacies of all kinds – fruits, vegetables with dips, and charming little tea sandwiches.
-Making these tea sandwiches took me right back to those times when we planned special events months in advance, hand addressed correspondence and put on our Sunday best to show how much we cared for those with whom we shared our lives.
+And silver serving trays held delicacies of all kinds – fruits, vegetables with dips, and charming little Tea Sandwiches.
+Making the sandwiches for this post took me right back to those times when we planned special events months in advance, hand addressed correspondence and put on our Sunday best to show how much we cared for those with whom we shared our lives.

 If you have a special occasion coming up try adding a few tea sandwiches to your menu.
 You’ll feel so very retro.
 And you know how chic retro is these days :-)